ibexa/documentation-developer/docs/commerce/cart/cart_api.md

 ## Update cart metadata

-You can update the cart metadata even after the cart is created.
+You can update cart metadata after the cart is created.
-You could do it support a scenario when, for example, the user changes a currency and the cart should recalculate all item prices to a new currency.
+You could do it to support a scenario when, for example, the user changes a currency and the cart should recalculate all item prices to a new currency.
 To update cart metadata, use the `CartServiceInterface::updateCartMetadata` method: